Elvis Andrus Player Props: White Sox vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have the 10th-ranked team ERA across all MLB pitching staffs (3.99).
+- The Mariners have a 3.96 team ERA that ranks 10th across all league pitching staffs.

-- Mariners pitchers combine to allow 63 home runs (0.9 per game), the least in the league.
+- Mariners pitchers combine to allow the fewest home runs in baseball (65 total, one per game).

-- The Mariners will look to Woo (0-1) in his third start of the season.
+- Gilbert (4-4) gets the starting nod for the Mariners in his 14th start of the season.
+He's put together a 4.38 ERA in 74 2/3 innings pitched, with 81 strikeouts.

-- His last appearance was on Sunday against the Los Angeles Angels, when the right-hander threw 4 2/3 innings, surrendering two earned runs while giving up four hits.
+- In his most recent time out on Sunday, the right-hander went three innings against the Los Angeles Angels, giving up six earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.